trys/trysv4/content/blog/coding-with-contracts-api.md

 ---
-title: Coding with contracts - API
+title: Coding with contracts - API response design
 date: 2019-04-30
 categories: Web
 description: "This is the first in a little series called 'coding with contracts', a look into writing robust API's, components, and more!"